 For some women, particularly those with small breasts and/or only a small amount of droop, all that may be needed is to position the nipple and areola (the area of darker skin around the nipple) higher on the breast.
 In this case, Dr. Pin will make an incision around the areola and nipple structure, move it to a higher point on the breast, and then suture it back into place.

 This incision pattern is best for moderate amounts of sag or droop.
 In addition to the circular incision around the areola, Dr. Pin will make another incision from the underside of the areola down to the inframammary crease (the point where the underside of the breast meets the chest wall).
 Any droop will be addresses as the breast is moved into a higher position on the chest.

 This incision pattern is used when there is severe droopiness, such that the areola and the nipple have fallen below the level of the inframammary crease.
 It adds a third incision following this crease, to create the anchor pattern.

 This 27-year-old patient was 5'10", weighed 175 pounds and wore a 36D bra.
 She felt her breasts were too droopy, especially since she had never been pregnant.+ See Full Case

 This 48 year old mother of two was interested in improving her breast shape without an implant.+ See Full Case

 Dr. Paul Pin understands that making the decision to undergo the breast lift procedures can be extremely difficult.
-Schedule your consultation at our Dallas office so Dr. Pin can discuss your breast lift options with you.
+Schedule your consultation at our Dallas, TX office so Dr. Pin can discuss your breast lift options with you.